anderslundsgard/aws-inventory/README.md

 ## Try it out!

 1. Log in to an AWS account of your choice.
 Access to CloudShell is needed and [ReadOnlyAccess][2] permission on your IAM User/Role is needed.
-    - *ToDo: Link to sample role and policy*
 2. Open CloudShell
 3. Clone this repository: ```git clone https://github.com/anderslundsgard/aws-inventory.git```
 4. Step into repo folder: ```cd aws-inventory```